ParsaEynali/LoginPage/README.md

 </p>

 ## How to use
-<p align="center">only thing you need to do is only downloading the main files.
+<p align="center">only thing you need to do is only downloading the main files. <br>
   ⚠Tip: if you think bubbles cause lag on your website, you can delete Line 9 of "index.html"
 </p>